cognitect/transit-js/README.md

 JavaScript servers and clients.
 While the [JSON](http://json.org) data format is convenient and reasonably efficient, the format is semantically poor and lacks extensiblity.
-Many values easily represented in other popular programming languages cannot be represented in JSON, even common scalar values such a 64bit integers and dates.
+Many values easily represented in other popular programming languages (or JavaScript itself via custom data structures) cannot be represented in JSON, even common scalar values such a 64bit integers and dates.
 Furthermore, the restriction that JSON object keys be strings means that indexes naturally constructed in many programming langugages cannot be conveyed to JavaScript.

 In order to preserve value semantics between other systems and JavaScript, transit-js supports a larger range of scalar values than